pixkk/VueTube/readme.md

 | --------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------- |
 | Pretty unstable, but you get early access to new features.                                                                              | Less bugs than unstable while having more features than stable.                                                                                                                | Not available yet.                                                                              |

-(Apple does not officially support sideloading [except in the Europen Union](https://support.apple.com/en-us/117767), i.e. the installation of applications with just the file without them being uploaded to the Apple App Store.
+(Apple does not officially support sideloading [except in the European Union](https://support.apple.com/en-us/117767), i.e. the installation of applications with just the file without them being uploaded to the Apple App Store.
 It is necessary to use third party software to install VueTube on iPhone / iPad devices if you live outside Europe)

 <h2 align="left">